canonical/ubuntu-pro-client/README.md

 images will also contain `ubuntu-advantage-pro` which automates machine attach on custom AWS and Azure images.

+Additionally, there are 3 PPAs with different release channels of the Ubuntu Advantage Client:

+1. Stable: This contains stable builds only.
+    - add with `sudo add-apt-repository ppa:ua-client/stable`
+2. Staging: This contains builds that are being prepared for release to stable.
+    - add with `sudo add-apt-repository ppa:ua-client/staging`
+3. Daily: This PPA is updated every day with the latest changes.
+    - add with `sudo add-apt-repository ppa:ua-client/daily`

 Users can manually run the `ua` command to learn more or view the manpage.

 ## Terminology